Mohamed-Khaterr/TadChat-Codeigniter4/README.md

 * [Demo](#demo)

 ## Introduction <span id="introduction"></span>
 I created this app because I want to learn more about  WebSocket and WebRTC and how to implement them.
-Another reason is that I want to create an iOS app that is integrate with this web so i created api that can check user validation and registering users.
+Another reason is that I want to create an iOS app that is integrate with this web so i created api to make connection between iOS and web.

 ## Technologies <span id="technologies"></span>
 Project created with: